 Other tax advantages include: not being taxed on funds accessed through the life insurance policy before the age of 59 ½ for possible retirement purposes (as long as you meet IRC guidelines), being able to switch investments within a portfolio without incurring additional taxation, and not adding to a tax burden as personal income increases like many other taxable accounts do.

 If you’re looking for a great supplement to any retirement or savings vehicle, life insurance is a great option with many tax advantages.
 It is important, however, to understand how those tax advantages work to your best interest.
-Here at HTR Group, we are committed to helping you reap the full rewards and benefits of your life insurance policies as well as taking the necessary precautions to protect your hard earned assets.
+Here at HTR Group, we are committed to helping you reap the full rewards and benefits of your policies as well as taking the necessary precautions to protect your hard earned assets.
+Contact us today for more information!

 There may be additional tax rules and regulations that require a more detailed analysis; this is why we recommend you also contact you CPA or tax professional to discuss your individual situation.